 Mono Lake is an inland sea located east of Yosemite National Park near the Nevada border.
 It became the focus of a major environmental battle from the 1970s to the 1990s.

 The lake has a surface area of about 70 square miles and is the second largest lake in California and one of the oldest in North America.
 Its salty waters occupy former volcanic craters.
 The old volcanoes contribute to the geology of the lake basin, which includes sulfates, salt and carbonates.

 The carbonates also make the lake highly alkaline.
-These mineral and salts have accumulated in the lake for thousands of year since Mono Lake has no natural outlet other than evaporation.
+These minerals and salts have accumulated in the lake for thousands of years since Mono Lake has no natural outlet other than evaporation.

 Mountain streams and other tributaries feed the lake, which attracts California gulls feeding upon brine shrimp and flies.
 Islands in Mono Lake also draw migratory waterfowl.

 Later, an injunction was issued in 1991 by a superior court halting LADWP’s water exports.
-The California State Water Resources Control Board then adopted additional restoration plans for Mono Lake including limiting LADWP diversions until Mono Lake rises 20 feet (which is forecast to occur by 2021).
+The State Water Resources Control Board then adopted additional restoration plans for Mono Lake, including limiting LADWP diversions until Mono Lake rises 20 feet (which is forecast to occur by 2021).